deepsi43/rpcprojects/README.md

 client with the rpc server(the remote procedure call usage by he network for both the main and testnet)
 #Terms of usage:
 Can be run only with the main package
-Cannot be run by non-packages with out a test file for the code being written need to create a test file and use the commands "go test" in order to check the conditions of the code being valid Clone the repository to a local folder
+Cannot be run by non-mainpackages with out a test file for the code being written need to create a test file and use the commands "go test" in order to check the conditions of the code being valid Clone the repository to a local folder
 And then use the go get command for the required git imports